zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 ```
 [Try it](https://dotnetfiddle.net/pkMR5w)

 The soft delete feature can be acheived by using the IEFSoftDelete interface.
-This interface is always added to the manager by defaut.
-Otherwise you can add your own trigger by specifing the action and the type on which to execute a soft delete.
+By default this interface is always added to the manager.
+Otherwise you can add your own triggers by specifing the action and the type on which to execute a soft delete.

 The IEFSoftDelete interface will handle any entities that has a column named IsDeleted with the boolean type.
-Any entity that inherit this intefaced will be soft delete instead of completly delete when saving changes from a context.
+Any entity that inherit this intefaced will be soft deleted instead of being completly delete when saving changes from a context.

 ### Advantage